rasheedelkassed/CS373/index.md

 * Yara: Malware plugins for Volatility.
 I'll add an image of the editor even though I have no idea what it does. ![YaraEditor](/images/YaraEditor.PNG)

 ### Anything Else?
-I'm still working through several of the follow along, it's been a busy week.
+I'm still working through several of the follow alongs, it's been a busy week.
 I'll hopefully have better information to add next week!

 ### Citations
 Much of the information on this blog post is provided by the Basics of Malware 1 & 2 slides created by Christiaan Beek.